 However, in the rest of the world, this is not the case.
 Cable TV is growing pretty much everywhere except Western Europe, and it's set to expand rather rapidly in Africa.

-But one thing to keep in mind is the leapfrog effect, which occurs when a less "developed" nation jumps over a past technological advance to catch up with a current on.
+One thing to keep in mind is the leapfrog effect.
+This occurs when a less "developed" nation jumps over a past technological advance to catch up with a current one.
 A great example of this is with phones.
 Many people in Africa, Asia, and Latin America went from having no phone to having a cell phone, skipping right over landlines.
-It’s possible something could happen with cable TV as internet use grows around the world as well.
-In other words, people could become cord cutters even before they have a cord.
+Something similar could happen with cable TV as internet use grows around the world as well.
+In other words, people could become cord-cutters even before they have a cord!